harshkatkar321/Disaster-Management-System/README.md

 # Import as Maven Project in Spring Tool Suite (STS)

-# Update DB and email SMTP configs in src/main/resources/application.properties
+# Update database and SMTP email configurations in:
+src/main/resources/application.properties

 # Run the app
 mvn spring-boot:run

+Let me know if you’d like this saved as a `README.md` file — I can generate it for you instantly.